esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 As seen in this example, a handler receives an accumulator, parameters and extra parameters (in this case - ignored).
 Then it matches to the result of `process_subscription/4` and can return 3 different values:

 * `{ok, Acc}` - it allows further processing and does not change the accumulator.
 * `{stop, mongoose_acc:set(hook, result, false, Acc)}` - it stops further processing and returns accumulator with a new value in it.
 * `{stop, Acc}` - it stops further processing and does not change the accumulator.

 This is an important feature to note: in some cases our handler returns a tuple  `{stop, Acc}`.
-This skips calling the latter actions in the handler sequence, while the hook call returns the `Acc`.
+This skips calling later actions in the handler sequence, while the hook call returns the `Acc`.
 Further processing is only performed if the first element of return tuple is `ok`.

 Watch out!
 Different handlers may be registered for the same hook - the priority mechanism orders their execution.